bmpringle/lwjgl-m1/README.md

-[LEGACY] LWJGL - Lightweight Java Game Library
+[LEGACY] LWJGL-m1 - A forked version of the Lightweight Java Game Library
 ======

 > **WARNING**